Our Bears

 Your donation of The Kids’ Cancer Project bears has a double impact.
 Not only does the bear bring comfort to a sick child in hospital but proceeds of the donation go toward medical research to discover kinder more effective childhood cancer treatments.

-Our Bear Program represents approximately 13 percent of total The Kids’ Cancer Project fundraising revenue.
+Our Bear Program represents approximately 13% of total The Kids’ Cancer Project fundraising revenue.
 But it does come at a cost as you’re no doubt aware.

 We will not compromise on the high-quality of our bear products because not only is our first priority to ensure they comply with every relevant Australian safety standard, but these bears also need to go the distance of a child’s illness and beyond.

 We continually seek out alternative ways to reduce the margin of our bears, like the cost of delivery, so that more of your donation goes toward science.
-Right now, we have a partnership with Smartways Logistics, a medical courier company, that delivers The Kids’ Cancer Project’s teddy bears to 33 hospitals on the eastern seaboard at no cost.
+Right now, we have a partnership with Smartways Logistics, a medical courier company, that delivers The Kids’ Cancer Project’s teddy bears to 50 hospitals across Australia at no cost.
 Let us know if you can help reduce the margin!

 If you’re as serious about science as we are, the best way you can support The Kids’ Cancer Project is to become a regular donor